jpedro/jpedro.github.io/.posts/of-mice-and-bulls.md

 investors behind these boards?

 Also in traditional politics.
 Are shadow figures in political parties the real bulls?
-Some Éminence grise inside them?
+Some Éminence grise types inside them?
 Or are we as a society generally trending towards a majority mice-type personality?

 I have no idea.
 An interesting dynamic though.